Mattress Disposal: Where to Throw Away a Mattress

 Most mattresses usually last between 7 to 10 years.
 However, there are many factors that can influence your bed’s lifespan.
 For instance, the original build quality of your bed, the materials used, and even your weight and sleeping style can affect your mattress’ longevity.

 Some of the signs that show you need a new mattress include:

 - Noisy springs

 - Trouble sleeping

 Essentially, you should buy a new mattress if the old one is no longer helping you get the restorative sleep you crave.
+Click here for a guide on where to buy a cheap mattress.
 Generally, there’s no clear-cut way of knowing whether it’s time to ditch your old mattress.
 However, if you’re considering getting a new bed, it’s worthwhile to do so sooner rather than later.